-Most people focus on the practical preparations for back surgery in Los Angeles such as scheduling time off from work.
+Most people focus on the practical preparations for spine surgery in Los Angeles such as scheduling time off from work.
 Yet there’s compelling research suggesting the importance of also being psychologically prepared in advance of your operation.
 Doing so can increase your odds of enjoying a positive outcome.

 If you’re an information-seeker, you’ll benefit from knowing as much as possible about your procedure ahead of time.
 However, some people become increasingly anxious and overwhelmed when presented with too much medical info.
 If you’re in this category, just getting the basic details will serve your better.